 A very restrictive approach to interruptible capacity limits could undermine some of the key objectives of the CAM NC.
 If limits are necessary, they should ideally reflect the likelihood of interruption.
 However, considering probability changes based on booking levels at congested points could be even more beneficial for optimising demand.

-3.2(a) Which option to amend the termination rule in Article 17(22) do you pre --
+3.2(a) Which option to amend the termination rule in Article 17(22) do you prefer?
+Please explain why.